andyli/PyOpenNI/README.md

 **PyOpenNI** is a project providing bindings for the [OpenNI](http://openni.org) computer vision library on Python.
 It is based on [onipy](http://code.google.com/p/onipy) but adds many improvements to it:

  * Implemented more features.
-   - The first capabilities are now exposed!
+   - Some capabilities are now exposed!
    - Polymorphism on production nodes is handled correctly.
  * Removed unnecessary `OpenNI` prefixes.
  * Uses [CMake](http://cmake.org), the popular cross-platform buildsystem, to configure & compile the bindings.